Ockenfuss/tipps/CommandLineTipps.md

-sbatch myscript.sh #submit job squeue -u username #list all running jobs (-u: for a specific user) scancel jobid #kill a job
+sbatch myscript.sh #submit job squeue -u username #list all running jobs (-u: for a specific user) scancel jobid #kill a job srun job.sh #run a job in your command line on the cluster srun --pty bash #open a terminal on the cluster.
+Useful to check environments and stuff
 ```

 ## Netcdf